bigkatzo/storefunblog/README.md

-# StoreFun Blog
+# Store.fun Blog

+The official blog for **Store.fun** - Commerce App for Creators on Solana.

-A modern, performant blog application built with React 18, TypeScript, and TinaCMS.
+A modern, performant content platform built with React 18, TypeScript, and TinaCMS, featuring guides, case studies, comparisons, and insights about building commerce on Solana.

 ## 🚀 Tech Stack